Do you like to tackle your own home improvement and woodworking projects?

 Maybe there’s a DIY-er in your family who spends more time in the workshop than in the house!

-If their obsession is more than a passing hobby, they probably need a few tools to round out their “must-have” collection.
+If working on home projects is more than just a hobby, you probably need a few tools to round out your collection.

-To help you along, we’ve compiled a list of indispensable tools that should be part of any workshop or garage collection to help get things done faster, easier and better.
+To help you along, we’ve compiled a list of must-have tools for home improvement projects that should be part of any workshop or garage collection to help get things done faster, easier, and better.

 Nobody can accurately “eyeball” something to tell whether it’s level or not, and slight errors will make frames, shelving, floorboards, or other objects look completely off-line.
 This tool takes all the guesswork away.
 In fact, it can’t hurt to have several levels of various lengths.